RCRamsey/DistributionBufferForAmphibiaOfAlaska/README.md

 # DistributionBufferForAmphibiaOfAlaska

-## A Repo created to explore usage of node and turf.js focusing on the distribution and proposed buffer zones of Ampibia for Alaska and if their range is impacted by observed damage caused by Douglas-fir beetles.
+## A Repo created to explore usage of node and turf.js focusing on the distribution and proposed buffer zones of Rough Skin Newt and Western Toad for Alaska and if their range is impacted by observed damage caused by Douglas-fir beetles.

 ## TOC
 - [](#words-words)